 By this point, my right foot had gained enough flexibility to ditch the walker and switch to crutches.
 It still hurt with every step, but it was worth the pain to have better mobility.

 Eventually, the sutures from the internal fixation surgery needed to come out.
-I went to the doctor’s office and they cut off the cast, removed the sutures, and X-rayed my leg.
-This was the first look I got at my plates and screws.
-If you want to see what the X-rays and sutures from the internal fixation look like, then click the link below.
+I went to the doctor’s office and they cut off the cast, removed the sutures, and x-rayed my leg.
+This was the first look I got at my repaired bones and my post-surgery skin.
+If you want to see what the sutures looked like, then click the link below.

 WARNING: The following photo is fairly graphic, so you have to click on it to open it in a new window.
 If you don’t like seeing trauma, scroll down.
 Click here to see the aftermath of my leg surgery.